kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 If we _avoid_ using AI, we might miss out on productivity gains and fall behind those who do adopt it.
 If we _embrace_ AI, we get those benefits, but we might also be accelerating toward outcomes we can't fully predict.
-Maybe it's a future where many jobs change significantly, as [Dario Amodei recently suggested](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic).
+Perhaps it's a future where many jobs change significantly, as [Dario Amodei recently suggested](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic).
-Maybe it's something we haven't even considered yet.
+Or something we haven't even considered yet.

 The question that keeps nagging at me: by using tools built to replace our craft, what happens to the craft itself?